niheit/hokkaidou/README.md

-``hokkaidou'' is a game to check geography in Hokkaidoiu island.
+``hokkaidou'' is a game to check geography in Hokkaidou island.
 It runs on a
 <BR>
 terminal emulator.<BR>
 <BR>